frankischilling/snes360-enhanced/README.md

 > **Note:** Based on the original Xbox 360 port (Snes360 V0.32 Beta, credited to "Anonymous" in source code). **ModernVintageGamer (Dimitris)** worked extensively on the original port and **provided the source code** that made this enhanced version possible.
 We are **very thankful** for his contributions and for sharing the source code.
 The original port was a collaborative effort with multiple developers.
 This enhanced version **removes all achievement functionality** to prevent Xbox Live bans, along with build fixes, C89 compatibility improvements, and **Many more features and improvements are planned for future releases.**

+> **Note:** This can also be built with newer versions of Visual Studio and the Xbox 360 SDK/XDK.
+If you want to update from Visual Studio 2008, try using Visual Studio 2010.
+Confirmed working on Xbox 360 SDK 21256.3.

 **Current Version: V0.35 Beta**

 * **Toolchain:** Visual Studio 2008 SP1